Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 4. Beans

-Black beans, kidney beans, navy beans, and lentils are all great options for babies (and adults!).
+Black beans, kidney beans, navy beans, and lentils are all great iron rich foods for babies (and adults!).
 You can puree them on their own or mix them into other food purees like vegetables or baby cereal for added flavor and nutrition.

 5. Dark leafy greens